marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/elements/bubble.png
     :width: 70%

-variable x-axis
+variable x-axis and y-axis
-	The variable which should be displayed on the x-axis. minimum/maximum/label x-axis
+	The variable which should be displayed on the x-axis and y-axis. minimum/maximum/label x-axis
 	Minimum, maximum and label of x-axis minimum/maximum/label y-axis
 	Minimum, maximum and label of y-axis show element
-	Always display element or only if stage is activated. input with array (globals)
+	Always display element, only if stage is activated or only if it's activated and after.

-	If you provide the name of a globals variable here, the variable setting is overwritten and data are taken directly from the globals array.
-The array should have the x-value as index and the respective y-value. count
+count
 	Participants are counted all together (or per treatment / role / group).